Richard Erle-Drax-Grosvenor (1797–1828)

 Richard Edward Erle-Drax-Grosvenor (c.
 March 1797 – 18 August 1828), was a British politician.

 A member of the Grosvenor family now headed by the Duke of Westminster, he was the son of Richard Erle-Drax-Grosvenor and Sarah Frances, daughter of Edward Drax, of Charborough House, Dorset.
 On his father's death in 1819 he succeeded him as Member of Parliament for New Romney, a seat he held until 1826.

 Erle-Drax-Grosvenor inherited Charborough House through his mother.
-He died unmarried in August 1828, aged only 31.
+He died unmarried and a lunatic in August 1828, aged only 31.
 His sister Jane Frances Erle-Drax-Grosvenor inherited the estate.
 She married John Sawbridge, who assumed the surname of Erle-Drax in lieu of his patronymic.